Flood basalt: Mass extinctions

 The eruption of flood basalts has been linked with mass extinctions.
 For example, the Deccan Traps, erupted at the Cretaceous-Paleogene boundary, may have contributed to the extinction of the non-avian dinosaurs.
 Likewise, mass extinctions at the Permian-Triassic boundary, the Triassic-Jurassic boundary, and in the Toarcian Age of the Jurassic correspond to the ages of large igneous provinces in Siberia, the Central Atlantic Magmatic Province, and the Karoo-Ferrar flood basalt.

 Some idea of the impact of flood basalts can be given by comparison with historical large eruptions.
-The 1783 eruption of Lakagigar was the largest in the historical record, killing 75% of the livestock and a quarter of the population of Iceland.
+The 1783 eruption of Lakagígar was the largest in the historical record, killing 75% of the livestock and a quarter of the population of Iceland.
 However, the eruption produced just 14 km3 of lava, which is tiny compared with the Roza Member of the Columbia River Plateau, erupted in the mid-Miocene, which contained at least 1500 km3 of lava.

 During the eruption of the Siberian Traps, some 5 to 16 e6km3 of magma penetrated the crust, covering an area of 5 e6km2, equal to 62% of the area of the contiguous states of the United States.
 The hot magma contained vast quantities of carbon dioxide and sulfur oxides, and released additional carbon dioxide and methane from deep petroleum reservoirs and younger coal beds in the region.
 The released gases created over 6400 diatreme-like pipes, each typically over 1.6 km in diameter.
 The pipes emitted up to 160 trillion tons of carbon dioxide and 46 trillion tons of methane.
 Coal ash from burning coal beds spread toxic chromium, arsenic, mercury, and lead across northern Canada.
 Evaporite beds heated by the magma released hydrochloric acid, methyl chloride, methyl bromide, which damaged the ozone layer and reduced ultraviolet shielding by as much as 85%.
 Over 5 trillion tons of sulfur dioxide was also released.
 The carbon dioxide produced extreme greenhouse conditions, with global average sea water temperatures peaking at 38 C, the highest ever seen in the geologic record.
 Temperatures did not drop to 32 C for another 5.1 million years.
 Temperatures this high are lethal to most marine organisms, and land plants have difficulty continuing to photosynthesize at temperatures above 35 C. The Earth's equatorial zone became a dead zone.

 However, not all large igneous provinces are connected with extinction events.
 The formation and effects of a flood basalt depend on a range of factors, such as continental configuration, latitude, volume, rate, duration of eruption, style and setting (continental vs. oceanic), the preexisting climate, and the biota resilience to change.